Azadehkhojandi/CatFinder/README.md

 # CatFinder
-Sample to create a bot with node js and connect it to azure storage and cosmos db

 privacy policy

-It's a chat bot to show abilities of microsoft bot framework.
-You can find the source code of the chat bot at https://github.com/Azadehkhojandi/WemoBot .
+Sample to create a bot with microsoft bot builder node js sdk and connect it to azure storage and cosmos db.
+You can find the source code of the chat bot at https://github.com/Azadehkhojandi/CatFinder .

 Credit